kronor-io/pg_incremental/README.md

 $$);
 ```

 The API of the file list pipeline is still subject to change.
-It is currently only usable in [Crunchy Data Warehouse](https://www.crunchydata.com/products/warehouse) where it uses the [`crunchy_lake.list_files` function](https://docs.crunchybridge.com/warehouse/data-lake#explore-your-object-store-files).
+It currently defaults to using the [`crunchy_lake.list_files` function](https://docs.crunchybridge.com/warehouse/data-lake#explore-your-object-store-files) function in [Crunchy Data Warehouse](https://www.crunchydata.com/products/warehouse).
+You can set the list function to another set-returning function that returns a `path` value as `text`.

 Arguments of the `incremental.create_file_list_pipeline` function: